 To widen participation in mobility and to meet the needs of different types of staff and an increasingly diverse student body, it was suggested to diversify the types of mobility offered, including for instance short study visits, language courses, summer schools, and placements, and to implement flexible curricula that include "mobility windows".
-Such "mobility windows", defined in terms of specific learning outcomes, would offer students (and to some extent also staff) the opportunity to study or work abroad for a specific period of time.
+By integrating mobility opportunities into the structure of the study programme, such "mobility windows", defined in terms of specific learning outcomes, would offer students (and to some extent also staff) the possibility to study or work abroad for a specific period of time.
 Alternatively, the period could be used to study at another institution in the same country, at another faculty of the same university, or to do an internship.